aws-samples/container-resiliency/patterns/observability/eks-event-centralization-discoverability/README.md

 ```

 This is the only time we need to access the management account.
 The remaining steps descibed are completed from within the tooling account.

-### Enable AWS Health Organizational View within the management account **

-You must [enable Organizational View in AWS Health](https://docs.aws.amazon.com/health/latest/ug/enable-organizational-view-in-health-console.html?icmpid=docs_awshealth_console) to obtain a centralized, aggregated view of AWS Health events across your entire AWS organization.
-You can verify that this is enabled through the console or by running the following command using the AWS CLI:  `aws health describe-health-service-status-for-organization` .
-You should see `{ "healthServiceAccessStatusForOrganization": "ENABLED" }`.

-A Business, Enterprise On-Ramp, or Enterprise Support plan from AWS Support is required to use the AWS Health API and to complete this step.

 #### Bootstrap AWS Cloud Development Kit (CDK)